-CDPA has a number of engaging programs to help you prepare for a career and network with potential employers.
-CDPA has also created a special Global Series just for international students.
+The Career Center has a number of engaging programs to help you prepare for a career and network with potential employers.
+The Career Center has also created a special Global Series just for international students.

 The Carnegie Library system is free to the public and offers numerous locations throughout the region.
 In addition to books and other periodicals, the library offers several programs for people of all ages.
 The Oakland branch provides: computer classes, foreign language courses, career development programs, arts and crafts courses, and family-orientated literacy events.
 The Oakland branch of the Carnegie Library of Pittsburgh is a short walk from the Cathedral of Learning.
 The Squirrel Hill branch offers a variety of programs: family-orientated literacy events, film showings, yoga classes, writing workshops, book clubs, conversational English sessions, and a variety of other informational events.

 There are 4 museums in the Carnegie Museum system: the Andy Warhol Museum, the Carnegie Museum of Art, the Carnegie Museum of Natural History, and the Carnegie Science Center.
 If you are a student, you can into all of these museums for free.
 If you are not a student, you gain access to all 4 museums when you join as a member.

 Chatham University English Language Program

 Chatham University offers English language instruction from basic to advanced for students who want to improve their English proficiency for academic, professional, or personal enrichment.

 The Children’s Museum of Pittsburgh offers hands-on, interactive exhibits for children.
 Located in the North Side neighborhood of Pittsburgh.